Who We Are

 Our Mission Focus

 Aris has 35 years of experience in the construction, materials and energy industries.
-He chairs the board of ST Equipment & Technology (STET), a worldwide provider of industrial waste reclamation and water conservation equipment and technology solutions.
+Until 2019 he chaired the board of ST Equipment & Technology (STET), a worldwide provider of industrial waste reclamation and water conservation equipment and technology solutions.
 In 2014 he retired from Titan America, a US building materials company, after serving as CEO for 20 years.

 Margareta played an instrumental role in the development and adoption of the UN Sendai Framework for Disaster Risk Reduction: 2015-2030, signed in March 2015 by 187 countries.
 This milestone agreement is referenced in the COP21 Paris Agreement, which contained the strongest ever call for climate adaptation.